erascu/nc-news/README.md

 You may need to configure environment variables for your development environment.
 Create a .env file in the root of your project and add necessary API configurations if required.

 ## Available Features 🎨
-### 1. View Articles
+### 1. View and sort Articles
-- <b>Component:</b> -//-
+- <b>Component:</b> Articles
 - Displays a list of all articles with their titles, authors, and published date.
+- Allows users to sort articles based on popularity or date.

-### 2. View Individual Article
+### 2. View the Individual Article and Comments, Vote, Post, and Delete a Comment
-- <b>Component:</b> -//-
+- <b>Component:</b> SingleArticle
 - Allows users to click on an article to view detailed information.

-### 3. View Comments
-- <b>Component:</b> -//-
 - Displays comments related to an article and allows the user to post and delete comments.

-### 4. Vote on Articles
-- <b>Component:</b> -//-
 - Users can upvote or downvote articles (currently hardcoded for a single user).

-### 5. Post a Comment
-- <b>Component:</b> -//-
 - Allows users to post a comment on an article.
 The user is hardcoded for now, but this functionality is ready to be connected to a proper authentication system.

-### 6. Delete Comments
-- <b>Component:</b> -//-
 - Users can delete their own comments.

-### 7. Filter Articles by Topic
+### 3. Filter Articles by Topic
-- <b>Component:</b> -//-
+- <b>Component:</b> Topics
 - Displays articles filtered by the selected topic.

-### 8. Sort Articles
-- <b>Component:</b> -//-
-- Allows users to sort articles based on popularity or date.

-### 9. Error Handling
+### 4. Error Handling
-- <b>Component:</b> -//-
+- <b>Component:</b> NotFound
-- Provides error messages when something goes wrong, such as a failed fetch request.
+- Provides an error message when something goes wrong, such as with an incorrect endpoint.

 ## 🛠️ Built With
 - <b>React</b> for building the UI components.
+- <b>React Router</b> for handling routing and navigation.
 - <b>Axios</b> for making API requests.
-- <b>React Router</b> for handling routing and navigation.
+- <b>Vite</b> for fast and modern build tools.
 - <b>CSS</b> for styling the application.
+- <b>Tailwind CSS</b> for utility-first CSS styling, used in combination with the ShadCN UI library for pre-designed, customizable components.
+- <b>Radix UI</b> for accessible, unstyled UI components (e.g., React Menubar and React Select).
 - <b>dotenv</b> for managing environment variables (if required).
+- <b>ESLint</b> for linting and code quality checks.

 ## 🚀 Deployment
-The app is deployed and can be accessed live.
+The app is deployed and can be accessed [live](https://nc-news-hub.netlify.app/).
 You can deploy it on services like Netlify, Vercel, or any other platform that supports React applications.

 ## 💡 Additional Information
 This project was created to interact with the [Northcoders News API](https://github.com/erascu/nc-news-api), which is a backend service simulating a Reddit-like platform for managing articles, topics, and comments.
 The frontend is fully functional for interacting with the API and allows for an engaging user experience.